National School Mental Health Projects

 National School Mental Health Learning Collaborative

-The Mental Health Technology Transfer Center (MHTTC) Network Coordinating Office and the National Center for School Mental Health (NCSMH) at the University of Maryland School of Medicine are co-facilitating the National School Mental Health Learning Collaborative.
-The purpose of the Learning Collaborative is to build state and regional capacity to advance comprehensive school mental health policies and practices, tailored to local strengths and needs, based on shared learning and technical assistance.
+The Mental Health Technology Transfer Center (MHTTC) Network Coordinating Office and the National Center for School Mental Health (NCSMH) at the University of Maryland School of Medicine recently co-facilitated the National School Mental Health Learning Collaborative.
+The purpose of the Learning Collaborative was to build state and regional capacity to advance comprehensive school mental health policies and practices, tailored to local strengths and needs, based on shared learning and technical assistance.

 The Learning Collaborative officially kicked off in March with an intensive 2-day In-Person Learning Session in Maryland.
 Over 160 participants were in attendance, including MHTTC Center staff and state and district mental health and education leaders representing 36 states.
 In addition, Dr. Elinore McCance-Katz, Assistant Secretary of Mental Health and Substance Use, Department of Health and Human Services, provided opening remarks on the second day.
 Overall, the meeting provided a wealth of information that we hope will be helpful in advancing comprehensive school mental health policies and practices across the nation.

-The in-person learning session is just one component of the National School Mental Health Learning Collaborative.
-What follows are five Virtual Learning Sessions that all Learning Collaborative participants are invited to attend.
-The sessions will provide didactic content, aligned with the National School Mental Health Curriculum modules, and participants will be asked to share progress and lessons learned on specific improvement goals related to school mental health.
-In addition, participants will be asked to exchange resources, tools, templates, and other materials within the collaborative to promote shared learning.
+The in-person learning session was just one component of the National School Mental Health Learning Collaborative.
+The MHTTC Network Coordinating Office and the NCSMH hosted five Virtual Learning Sessions that all Learning Collaborative participants were invited to attend.
+The sessions provided didactic content, aligned with the National School Mental Health Curriculum modules, and participants were asked to share progress and lessons learned on specific improvement goals related to school mental health.
+In addition, participants exchanged resources, tools, templates, and other materials within the collaborative to promote shared learning.
+To access recordings of the five Virtual Learning Sessions, click here.

-If you have any questions regarding registration for the Virtual Learning Sessions or the National School Mental Health Learning Collaborative in general, please contact Jessica Gonzalez at firstname.lastname@example.org
+If you have any questions regarding the National School Mental Health Learning Collaborative, please contact Jessica Gonzalez at firstname.lastname@example.org

 The School Health Assessment and Performance Evaluation (SHAPE) System